Engee documentation

 engee.gcb()::String

-Returns the path to the current (selected) block.
-If the block is not selected, it returns nothing.
+Returns the path to the current block.
+If there is no current block or model, it outputs an error.
+Current block is not set.

 engee.get_current_model()::Model